lydell/dual/readme.md

 Tests
 =====

-Dual will hopefully be tested, perhaps using [YUnit], in the future.
+Dual will hopefully be tested in the future, perhaps using [YUnit].

 [YUnit]: https://github.com/Uberi/Yunit